marcosdiez/openfile/README.md

 ## How it works

-The only possible way: it is necessary to run a C# server on Windows which accepts and runs remote commands from the Unix box.
+It is necessary to run a C# server on Windows which accepts and runs remote commands from the Unix box.

 It is actually not insecure if used properly (yes, it was made to be used by adults).
-Whenever on runs **of**, it sends the request to the IP which connected to the virtual terminal.
+Whenever one runs **of**, it sends the request to the IP which is connected to the virtual terminal (obtained via `who`).
 The server will receive the request and pop up on the an UI saying that it received a request.
 If you click on accept, it will start trusting this IP address.
 Some basic security features:

-* it only trusts on IP at a time (i.e. trusting another IP will make it automatically untrusts the former IP)
+* it only trusts one IP at a time (i.e. trusting another IP will automatically untrust the former IP)
 * it does not save the trusted IP anywhere, so if you restart the program it will ask it again.